22abad/flowStates/posts/20251203milestoneBreakingTheSeal.md

 ---
 [EN]
-## 3. Epilogue: Inverting the Proverb
+# 3. Inverting the Proverb
 There is an old Chinese saying: *"The journey of a hundred miles is half complete at ninety."* (行百里者半九十).
 It warns us that the final stretch is the hardest.

 But today, I realized the opposite is true for us builders.